 Why is usability testing important?

-Very often, those with a comprehensive understanding of a product, solution, or service are blind to issues — both large and small.
-This is especially true when customers have a strong, positive view of a brand or business.
+Very often, the people who design and develop a product, solution, or service are so familiar with their blind to issues – both large and small.
+This can also happen outside the company, when customers have a strong, positive view of a brand or business, or have been using it for so long that it seems like its overall usability is higher than it is.

-But as usability testing is done by real users who are unfamiliar with products or services, they are much more likely to uncover problems — minor or major — when compared to those who have built them or used them for some time.
+Usability testing aims to get around this by recruiting real users – or those who are representative users in the target audience – who are unfamiliar with the products or services undergoing usability testing.
+These would-be end users are much more likely to uncover problems – minor or major – than those who have built or used the product or service for some time.

-By incorporating usability testing into any product, service, or solution, you can get a more rounded and representative view of what they offer.
+By incorporating usability testing into any product, service, or solution, you can get a more rounded and representative view of the ways in which they suit users and where they need to be improved.

 What are the differences between usability testing and user testing?